GitLab Pages administration

 Follow the steps below to configure verbose logging of GitLab Pages daemon.

-1. By default the daemon only logs with INFO level.
-If you wish to make it log events with level DEBUG you must configure this in /etc/gitlab/gitlab.rb:
+level.
+If you wish to make it log events with levelDEBUG

-gitlab_pages['log_verbose'] = true
+:gitlab_pages['log_verbose'] = true

 Propagating the correlation ID

-Setting the propagate_correlation_id to true allows installations behind a reverse proxy to generate and set a correlation ID to requests sent to GitLab Pages.
-When a reverse proxy sets the header value X-Request-ID, the value propagates in the request chain.
-Users can find the correlation ID in the logs.
+and set a correlation ID to requests sent to GitLab Pages.
+When a reverse proxy sets the header value X-Request-ID

 To enable the propagation of the correlation ID:

-1. Set the parameter to true in /etc/gitlab/gitlab.rb:
+Set the parameter to true in

-gitlab_pages['propagate_correlation_id'] = true
+:gitlab_pages['propagate_correlation_id'] = true

 Change storage path